thepureinx000/dashblogger/README.md

-# MERN-BASED-BLOG
+# THE DASHBLOGGER

-The blog project developed using Node & Mongo & React/Redux.
+A blog and dashboard developed using Node & Mongo & React/Redux.

 ## Getting Started